 Really!--I would flee to a far-away place; I would even camp in the desert (selah).

-I would hurry to find shelter from the raging wind and hurricane.'"
+I would sprint to find shelter from the raging wind and hurricane.'"

 The author of Psalm 55 goes on to explain his own sense of loss and betrayal.
 Several verses in the heart of the poem paint this image.
 However, by the end, an imperative signals a conclusion that we all need to heed.